Hamdan85/humpass/README.md

 ## Usage

-TODO: Write usage instructions here
+Type:

+    $ humpass --help

+To get instructions

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+Feel free to help me out!

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/humpass.
+Bug reports and pull requests are welcome on GitHub at https://github.com/hamdan85/humpass.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License